NationalGenomicsInfrastructure/ngi_reports/data/report_templates/project_summary.md

 {{ tables.lanes_info }}
 {% endif %}

-# Deviations
+# Additions to, deviations or exclusions from the method(s)

-No deviations have been reported for this project.
+None have been reported for this project.

 {% if project.aborted_samples %}
 # Aborted/Not Sequenced samples